Philadelphia Wrongful Death Attorneys

 There are many types of injuries or accidents that can form the basis for a wrongful death claim, including:

 - Automotive accidents

 - Medical malpractice

-In Pennsylvania, the person who is filing the wrongful death claim, known as the “claimant,” must be a relative of the decedent.
-The claimant may have to prove in court that he or she has the legal right to seek “monetary damages,” or financial compensation, from the person, group, or company that was responsible for the death of the decedent.
+In Pennsylvania, the person filing the wrongful death claim, known as the “claimant,” must be a decedent’s relative or someone appointed as a personal representative of the deceased person’s estate.
+The claimant might have to prove in court that they have the legal right to seek monetary damages or financial compensation from the person, group, or company responsible for the decedent’s death.

-A relative may bring a wrongful death claim for both accidental deaths (such as deaths caused by automotive accidents) and criminal acts (such as deaths caused by physical assault).
-However, only immediate family members may bring a wrongful death claim in Pennsylvania, meaning the decedent’s:
+A relative may bring a wrongful death claim for accidental deaths (such as deaths caused by automotive accidents) and criminal acts (such as deaths caused by physical assault).
+However, only the following immediate family members may bring a wrongful death claim in Pennsylvania:

 - Spouse (husband or wife)

 If the deceased person had no children, spouse, or surviving parents, the wrongful death claim can be filed by a personal representative of the deceased person’s estate.
 The personal representative is often named in the deceased person’s will and could be a distant relative, close friend, or even their attorney.

 What Monetary Damages are Available for Wrongful Death Claims in Philadelphia?